5jotters/vTLP-briefing/README.md

 # vTLP-briefing
 Wellcome to the virtual Tactical Leadership Program pages hosted by the spanish squadron [GV5JS](http://foro.gv5js.com/).
-Virtual TLP offers to the participants the oportunity to fly composite force training missions in DCSW.
-The exercise provides an scenario where the virtual pilot is exposed to the complexities of planning, briefing and executing a composite attack force mission COMAO.
+Virtual TLP offers to the participants the oportunity to fly composite attack force missions in DCSW.
+The exercise provides an scenario where the virtual pilot is exposed to the complexities of planning, briefing and executing a  COMAO.

 The main objective is to mimic the real TLP that takes place in Albacete, Spain, to the extend that it is possible inside a simulation.
 In short, the vTLP aims for training and development of knowledge and leadership skills, necessary to conduct a multirol air tactical mission.